 Afghan Relocation and Assistance Policy (ARAP)

 The ARAP scheme launched on 1st April 2021 and will continue to remain open and operate indefinitely.
-Under the ARAP scheme, any current or former locally employed staff directly employed by Her Majesty's Government assessed to be at serious risk of threat to life will be eligible to apply for ARAP regardless of their employment status, rank or role, or length of time served.
+Under the ARAP scheme, any current or former locally employed staff directly employed by His Majesty's Government assessed to be at serious risk of threat to life will be eligible to apply for ARAP regardless of their employment status, rank or role, or length of time served.

 Afghan Citizens' Resettlement Scheme (ACRS)